Johann Georg Baiter: Collaborators

 He had been associated with Orelli in his great work on Cicero, and assisted in Ciceronis Scholiastae (1833) and Onomasticon Tullianum (1836–1838).
 The Fasti Consulares and Triumphales were all his own work.
 With Orelli and (after his death) Karl Felix Halm, he assisted in the second edition of the Cicero, and, with Carl Ludwig Kayser, edited the same author for the Tauchnitz series (1860–1869).
 New editions of Orelli's Tacitus and Horace were also due to him.
-It is worth noting that, with Sauppe, he translated William Martin Leake's Topography of Athens.
+With Sauppe, he translated William Martin Leake's Topography of Athens.